Y(4626) as a molecular state from interaction ${D}^*_s\bar{D}_{s1}(2536)-{D}_s\bar{D}_{s1}(2536)$: Summary and discussion

 \section{Summary and discussion}

-Inspired by the newly observed $Y(4626)$, we study the possible ${D}^*_s\bar{D}_{s1}$ molecular state in a qBSE approach with the one-boson-exchange model.
-A two-channel calculation of the ${D}^*_s\bar{D}_{s1}-{D}_s\bar{D}_{s1}$ interaction is performed to search for the poles produced from the interaction.
+Inspired by the newly observed $Y(4626)$, we study the possible ${D}^*_s\bar{D}_{s1}$ molecular state in a qBSE approach within the one-boson-exchange model.
+A two-channel calculation of the ${D}^*_s\bar{D}_{s1}-{D}_s\bar{D}_{s1}$ interaction is performed to search for the pole produced from the interaction.
 A state with quantum numbers $J^{PC}=1^{--}$ can be produced at about 4626 MeV near the ${D}^*_s\bar{D}_{s1}$ threshold, it can be related to the $Y(4626)$ observed at Belle recently.
 Such molecular state couples with the ${D}_s\bar{D}_{s1}$ channel through exchange $\phi$ and $\eta$ mesons.
 Our result shows that a peak around 4626 MeV is produced in the ${D}_s\bar{D}_{s1}$ invariant mass spectrum, which corresponds to the pole from the interaction ${D}^*_s\bar{D}_{s1}-{D}_s\bar{D}_{s1}$.
 Hence, it is consistent with the observation of the $Y(4626)$ at the ${D}_s\bar{D}_{s1}$ channel.
-However, the width obtained theoretically is smaller than the experimental one with reasonable parameters, whichs suggest other channels may provide important contribution to the total width of the $Y(4626)$.
+However, the width obtained theoretically is smaller than the experimental one with reasonable parameters, which suggests that other channels may provide important contribution to the total width of the $Y(4626)$.